theqquach/SmartMuseMusicLibraryProject/README.md

 - UI draws from TellerApp's UI implementation.
 - Data persistence draws from JSONSerialization's persistence implementation.
 - GUI created with various online resources such as javatpoint.com and YouTuber Alex Lee.
+- Event Logging draws from AlarmSystem's Event and EventLog classes.

 # Instructions for Grader:
 - Create a song and playlist with the "Add a new song to library" and "New playlist" buttons.
 You can then add a song to